The future is electric

 Electric cars internationally

-In the first half of 2024, the electric car market in Europe saw a significant increase, exceeding initial expectations.
-According to data provided by the European Automobile Manufacturers' Association (ACEA), registrations of electric vehicles (BEVs and PHEVs) saw an overall growth of 25 percent compared to the same period last year.
+In the first five months of 2025, the electric car market in Europe saw a significant increase.
+Registrations of battery electric vehicles (BEVs) grew by 25 percent compared to the same period last year, while plug-in hybrid vehicles (PHEVs) increased by 46.9 percent.

-Confirming this positive trend, gasoline car registrations decreased by 12 percent, while diesel vehicle registrations saw a 15 percent drop.
-Alternative-fuel cars now account for nearly 40 percent of new registrations in Europe, showing a significant shift in consumer preferences.
+Confirming this positive trend, gasoline car registrations decreased by 18.6 percent, while diesel vehicle registrations saw a 27.6 percent drop.
+Alternative fuel cars (BEVs, PHEVs and hybrids) now account for 58.7 percent of new registrations in Europe, showing a significant shift in consumer preferences.

 + %